sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 the entire world.

-There are [several ways to install][0608] the command line tool and the library, but we'll focus on how to handle the database using the command line at first, then we'll sample how a simple kotlin program could consume the data.
+There are [several ways to install][0608] the command line tool and the library, but we'll focus on how to handle the database using the command line, since we [already sampled][0611] how a kotlin program could consume the data.

-Also, we'll make use of [SQL - Structured Query Language][0609] to create the sample todo list database, but we'll check it in detail further in this chapter.
+Also, we'll make use of [SQL - Structured Query Language][0609] to create the sample todo list database.
+More about it, in details, further in this chapter.

 Open the command line terminal, call the `sqlite3` command you have installed from previous step and: